 AUSTRALIA’S much-loved koalas are an embodiment of the term ‘Aussie battler’ with the many issues they face to keep healthy and stay alive.

-From their habitats being destroyed by land-clearing to satisfy a growing population, to predators such as dogs and cats, koalas also have to fight disease that can be fatal.
+From their habitats being destroyed by land-clearing to satisfy a growing population to predators such as dogs and cats, koalas also have to fight a disease that can be fatal.

 One disease is Sarcoptic mange, a skin parasite that burrows into the skin and causes scabies, itching, and significant pain.

 Other wildlife, including wombats, are vulnerable as well as domestic animals.

 When koalas are suffering from this debilitating condition, they look for bodies of water in an attempt for relief.
 Often found down on the banks of creeks and rivers, this is commonly their final resting place.